 4. Process characteristics and application of ultrasonic machining technology

-(1) Hard brittle material
+(1) Hard Brittle Materials:

 Fig. 5 Comparison of average cutting force between ultrasonic machining and ordinary machining of silicon carbide

-(2) Composite material
+(2) Composite Materials:

 a) Disc cutter machining